GMAT Exam Syllabus

 GMAT Syllabus

-To prepare for the GMAT exam, candidates should first check the GMAT syllabus for 2024.
-The GMAT syllabus for 2024 is divided into four sections: Verbal, Quantitative, Integrated Reasoning, and Analytical writing assessment.
-The GMAT exam has a total score of 800 points.
+To prepare for the GMAT exam, candidates should first check the syllabus of GMAT 2025.
+The GMAT syllabus for 2025 is divided into three sections: Quantitative Reasoning (QR), Verbal Reasoning (VR), and Data Insights (DI) The GMAT exam has a total score of 805 points.
 The total number of questions asked and the time limit allotted for each section will differ.

-The GMAT exam syllabus 2024 will include 36 verbal reasoning questions to be completed in 65 minutes.
-There will be three types of questions: reading comprehension, critical reasoning, and sentence correction.
+The GMAT exam syllabus 2025 will include 23 verbal reasoning questions to be completed in 45 minutes.

 • Reading Comprehension : The section will evaluate the candidate's reading comprehension, inference-making skills, and comprehension of the idea or connection between the points in the passage.
 The passages may be taken from the social sciences, humanities, physical and biological sciences, or industries related to business.
 The main idea, a supporting idea, an inference, an application, and a logical structure will all be used as the basis for the questions.